voodoos/dune/doc/concepts.rst

 ------------------------

 In addition to direct dependencies you can specify alternative dependencies.
-This is described in the :ref:`Alternative dependencies <alternative-deps>` section

 It is sometimes the case that one wants to not depend on a specific library, but instead on whatever is already installed.
 For instance to use a different